PDC-support/benchmarks-procurement/benchmarks/GROMACS/aqp_ensemble/readme.md

-# GROMACS Aquaporin ensemble scaling benchmark
+# GROMACS Aquaporin ensemble benchmark

 For a description of this case please see the [benchmark README file](./inputs//README)